Mithul-Kumaran/-KeyPulse-Pro-Smart-Educational-Logger/README.md

-# -KeyPulse-Pro-Smart-Educational-Logger
+# KeyInsight

-KeyPulse Pro is an advanced, educational keylogging tool designed for ethical hacking training, system behavior analysis, and digital forensics practice.
-Built with simplicity, security, and aesthetics in mind, this project provides a sleek and responsive user interface for monitoring and reviewing keyboard activity in real-time.
+**KeyInsight** is an ethical keystroke tracking tool for Windows, created for educational and parental monitoring use (with proper consent).
+It features:

+- Start/Stop logging
+- Simple PyQt5 UI
+- Timestamped key logs

+## 🔐 Legal Notice
+This tool is intended **only** for ethical and educational purposes.
+Do **not** use it to monitor devices without full consent.